 2. Purchase pre-portioned butter

 Purchase butter in sticks, rather than a one-pound block.
 It will soften more quickly, and it’s an easier way to get an accurate measurement (if measuring ingredients by weight, you’re baking like the pros).
 Even though it has a higher price point, for baking, the pre-portioned pieces provide accuracy in measuring which can save time and waste in the kitchen.
-“It’s worth it,” according to our associate editors in the kitchen, Emily Kichler and Carolyn Chua.
+“It’s worth it,” according to the associate editors who developed this recipe, Emily Kichler and Carolyn Chua.

 3. Soften the butter enough*